KushRohra/car_parking_RFID/README.md

 5. Add money to card
 6. transferring money to another user
 7. each user has his own passbook where he/she can see her all transactions made
+8. each admin has also a passbook where all the entries are releated to who paid how much and when
+9. Each user saves the image with the name of his choice which cannot be duplicated.

 and much more...